 Mansfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Mansfield with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.22% of adults in Mansfield have a bachelor's degree or advanced degree.
+The citizens of Mansfield are slightly less educated than the national average of 21.84% for the average city or town: 15.22% of adults in Mansfield have a bachelor's degree or advanced degree

 The per capita income in Mansfield in 2022 was $37,101, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,404 for a family of four.
 However, Mansfield contains both very wealthy and poor people as well.